jameseb7/HackNomic/rules.md

 ### Rule 116
 Whatever is not prohibited or regulated by a rule is permitted and unregulated, with the sole exception of changing the rules, which is permitted only when a rule or set of rules explicitly or implicitly permits it.

+### Rule 304
+All information on the current state of the game must be made known to all players within a reasonable time.

 ## Mutable Rules

 ### Rule 201